In the context of loss aversion, which of the following statements is true about the endowment effect? Let’s find out.

 In the context of loss aversion, which of the following statements is true about the endowment effect?

 Picture this: You’re standing at the precipice of a financial decision, heart racing, palms sweating.
-Before you make a choice that could make or break your investment portfolio, but wait—something’s holding you back.
-It’s not logic, not reason, but a psychological spectre that’s haunted investors since the dawn of commerce.
-Welcome to the world of the endowment effect, a cognitive illusion so powerful it can turn rational investors into irrational hoarders.
+Before you make a choice that could make or break your investment portfolio, wait—something’s holding you back.
+It’s not strategy, not logic, but a shadowy adversary lurking within your psyche.
+This is the endowment effect, a potent psychological illusion that transforms rational investors into irrational guardians of what they already own.

 The Phantom of Possession